-The topic of the exam will be selected by the student in consultation with his/her Ph.D.
-Advisor and must be in the field of research the student wishes to pursue during his/her Ph.D.
-However it is not necessary that the student have a clear goal or topic of his/her Ph.D. thesis.
-It is also not necessary for the student to have done substantial research in the subfield before the exam is taken.
-On the other hand the student should exhibit a broad understanding of the core physics concepts, be familiar with some of the current research in the chosen subfield so as to clarify his/her ability to conduct independent research and must show that he/she has a good understanding and is comfortable with the techniques used in the chosen field of research.
+The topic of the exam will be selected by the student in consultation with her/his Ph.D.
+Advisor and is in the field of research the student plans to pursue for the Ph.D. degree.
+The student is expected to exhibit a broad understanding of core physics concepts, and to be familiar with current research in the chosen subfield so as to support her/his ability to conduct independent research at the doctoral level.
+Additionally, the student is expected to demonstrate an appropriate level of knowledge and skill with methods and techniques used in the chosen field of research.

-Once the topic of the exam is chosen, the student will submit a title and Prelim-Abstract (of length not greater than one page) to the Advisor, who will forward it to the Advisory Committee when it is formed.
+Once the topic of the exam is chosen, the student will submit a title and Prelim-Abstract (of length not greater than one page) to the Advisor, who will forward it to the Advisory Committee.

-Approximately three months before the exam, an Advisory Committee consisting of 5 members of the faculty including the student's Ph.D.
-Advisor, who acts as the Chair, must be assembled.
-The role of the Committee is to evaluate the student in the preliminary exam and continue to guide and evaluate the student's progress in subsequent years until the student defends the Ph.D. thesis.
+Approximately three months before the exam, an Advisory Committee consisting of five members of the faculty including the student's Ph.D.
+Advisor, who acts as the Chair, should be assembled.
+The role of the Committee is to evaluate the student in the Preliminary Exam and continue to guide and evaluate the student's progress until the student defends the Ph.D. thesis.

-Using input from the student and the submitted Prelim-Abstract, it is the responsibility of the Advisor to form the Committee in consultation with the DGS.
-He/She then contacts the members to check their availability and forwards the Prelim-Abstract.
-The DGS and ultimately the Associate Dean of the Graduate School is responsible for approving the committee.
-The choice of the Committee must adhere to the following requirements in order to achieve a suitable physics balance:
+Using input from the student and the submitted Prelim-Abstract, the Advisor forms the Committee in consultation with the DGS.
+The DGS and the Associate Dean of the Graduate School are responsible for approving the committee.
+Physics Department policy requires that the Committee should adhere to the following conditions:

 - At least one experimentalist and at least one theorist shall be on each committee;

-- At least one member shall be from a subfield different from the student's;
+- At least one member shall be from a Physics subfield that is different from the student's research topic;

-- No more than 3 members may come from the same group;
+- No more than 3 members may come from the same research group;

-- Each committee shall have at least 3 members who have a primary appointment in Physics and shall furthermore have a clear majority of members with a primary appointment in Physics;
+- Each committee shall have at least 3 members who have a primary or joint faculty appointment in Physics;

-The Advisory Committee approval form must be filed with the Graduate School for approval by the Associate Dean of the Graduate School no later than 2 months prior to the preliminary exam.
-The Advisor must send to the DGS the list of the members.
+The Advisory Committee approval form must be filed with the Graduate School for approval by the Associate Dean of the Graduate School no later than 1 month prior to the preliminary exam.
 The purpose of this form is to specify the members of the committee and not to fix the exact date and time of the exam.
-The latter is done by the Advisor four weeks before the exam.
+The latter is done by the student and Advisor working with the DGSA four weeks before the exam.

-The student must write a 4-8 page Prelim-Report on the topic of the examination and the presentation he/she will make at the Prelim-Exam.
-The report typically will contain 4 sections:
+The student writes a 4-8 page Prelim-Report on the topic of the examination and the presentation he/she will make at the Prelim-Exam.
+The report typically contains 4 sections: